dikhan/dropwizard-header-metric/README.md

 x-custom-header: X-CUSTOM-HEADER-VALUE1
 ```

-And the logs should show:
+And the reporter in use should capture the change and in the sample app case the logs should show:

 ```
 -- Counters --------------------------------------------------------------------